floresbakker/OntoSVG/README.md

 # Tools and dependencies

-This repository comes with two, fairly primitive, Python-based tools to handle SVG-documents and RDF-representations of SVG.
+This repository comes with three, fairly primitive, Python-based tools to handle SVG-documents and RDF-representations of SVG.

 1. SVG2RDF
 2. RDF2SVG
+3. Playground